m4rson/recipes/README.md

 ## Recipes

-This is a simple project for uploading kitchen Recipes
+This is a simple project for uploading food Recipes
 ## Features

 As an admin you can upload recipes and pictures